-Calculations of reserves can be fairly complex and expertise is required to reach correct valuations.
-The research team strongly recommends that data points under these categories should be as reported by the extractive company8 or experts are engaged to make these calculations.
+Calculations of reserves can be fairly complex and expertise are required to reach correct valuations.
+The research team strongly recommends that data output under these categories should be as reported by the extractive company or experts are engaged to make these calculations.

-Reporting Primary Resources9: Resource estimates, exclusive of reserves, should only be considered if they meet international standards, such as specified by JORC10 or an equivalent standard.
+Reporting primary resources: Resource estimates, exclusive of reserves, should only be considered if they meet international standards, such as specified by JORC or an equivalent standard.

-Proven Reserves for Oil and Gas11: An estimated quantity of all hydrocarbons statistically defined as crude oil or natural gas, which geological and engineering data demonstrate with reasonable certainty to be recoverable in future years from known reservoirs under existing economic and operating conditions.
+Proven reserves for oil and gas: An estimated quantity of all hydrocarbons statistically defined as crude oil or natural gas, which geological and engineering data demonstrate with reasonable certainty to be recoverable in future years from known reservoirs under existing economic and operating conditions.
 Reservoirs are considered proven if economic producibility is supported by either actual production or conclusive formation testing.